Internal medicine

-Internists primarily work in hospitals, as their patients are frequently seriously ill or require extensive medical tests.
-Internists often have subspecialty interests in diseases affecting particular organs or organ systems.
+Practitioners of internal medicine are referred to as internists in North America and physicians in Britain and most Commonwealth nations.
+Internists possess specialized skills in managing patients with undifferentiated or multi-system disease processes.
+They provide care to both hospitalized (inpatient) and ambulatory (outpatient) patients, as their patients are frequently seriously ill or require extensive medical tests.
+Internists often have subspecialty interests in diseases affecting particular organs or organ systems, and often contribute significantly to teaching and research.
 The certification process and available subspecialties may vary across different countries.